-Dr. Aberdine Dwight is Clinical Psychology Postdoctoral Fellow at the Boston Child Study Center where she provides supervised client care in dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and cognitive behavioral therapy (CBT) for adolescents and young adults with difficulties in emotion regulation, mood and anxiety disorders, complex trauma, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).
+Dr. Aberdine Dwight is a Licensed Clinical Psychologist at the Boston Child Study Center where she provides direct client care in dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), and cognitive behavioral therapy (CBT) for adolescents and young adults with difficulties in emotion regulation, mood and anxiety disorders, complex trauma, and co-occurring suicidal behaviors and non-suicidal self-injury (NSSI).

 Dr. Dwight’s research focuses on the effective assessment and progress monitoring of youth experiencing internalizing concerns, such as anxiety and depression.